 + What are the fund-raising requirements? . . .

 Each rider joining for the entire ride commits to raising $4,000 before the start of the ride.
-A registration fee of $300 is also required to cover planning and logistical costs of the ride.
-(For current UC students, the registration fee is reduced to $200.
+A registration fee of $100 is also required to cover planning and logistical costs of the ride.
 For current UCLA students, the Center for Climate Science will cover your registration fee.)